T

 • Passport/IDEssential

-Required for identification and travel.
+Required for identification and potential border checks.

 • Credit/Debit CardsEssential